-- 1 Click on the default link next to each to change. - In the Action Parameter Editor, click the User-Defined tab and type false to no longer trigger the action when that update occurs.
+- 1 Click on the default link next to each to change. - 2 In the Action Parameter Editor, click the User-Defined tab and type false to no longer trigger the action when that update occurs.

-- 3 Click the Change button to save the changes. - 4 To set to true, click Default. - 5 In the top left corner of the Create Rule view, click Finish.
+- 3 Click the Change button to save the changes. - 4 To set to true, click Default. - 5 Click Go To Action List go back to Rule Editor, click Next and then click Save to save the rule.